Blue Line (Namma Metro): Funding

+In totality, the 58.19-km line consisting of both Phase 2A and 2B is estimated to cost ₹14,788 crores.

 The Union and State governments will contribute ₹3,973 crore by way of equity and subordinate debt.
 Land acquisition costs, estimated at ₹2,762 crore, will be funded by the Government of Karnataka.
 BMRCL will raise the remaining amount of ₹5,960 crores through loans.
-In March-2021, it had entered into a loan agreement with JICA for US$318 million (₹2,317 crore).
-BMRC has raised US$500 million (₹3643 crore) from ADB to fund construction of the Blue Line (Phase-2A and 2B).
+In March 2021, it entered into a loan agreement with Japan International Cooperation Agency (JICA) for US$318 million (₹2,317 crore).
+BMRCL also raised US$500 million (₹3,643 crore) from the Asian Development Bank (ADB) to fund construction of the Blue Line (Phase 2A and 2B).

-Thus, financial arrangements have been completed for Phases 2A and 2B.
-The 58.19-km line is estimated to cost ₹14,788 crores.
+On June 10, 2024, Rail Vikas Nigam Ltd. (RVNL) disclosed in a BSE filing that its joint venture with Siemens had secured a contract worth approximately ₹762 crore from Bangalore Metro Rail Corporation.
+This contract encompasses the 750V DC third rail electrification work under package EPC5-CC for the 57 km Blue Line of the Namma Metro.

 Stations

-The Blue Line will have 30 stations.
+The Blue Line will have 29 stations.

+Interchanges

+Passenger interchange facilities, connecting to other metro and railway lines, will be provided at the following stations: